chantalgo/memcached-promisify/README.md

 One and/or both of the following can be passed when instantiating:

-* key prefix
+* cache key prefix
+* cache host (for example, an Elasticache host, or defaults to localhost:11211)
 * memcached options (see https://www.npmjs.com/package/memcached#options)

-The latter also can be extended to set a 'cacheHost' (for example, an Elasticache host).
-Otherwise, localhost:11211 is used by default.

 ```shell
 var mp = require('memcached-promisify');